daniel-isidro/master_kschool/master_class_25.md

 # Intro to Recommendation Engines
 ## Juan Arévalo

-* Juan's motto is "Put the median into production", meaning first evaluate the business model and put the most simple solution into production.
+* Juan's motto is "Put the median into production", meaning: first evaluate the business model and put the most simple solution into production.

+* The output of a recommendation engine is an ordered list.

+* Recommendation engines can be based on past usage or content based.